Kurdyka-{\L}ojasiewicz functions and mapping cylinder neighborhoods

-As opposed to \cite{BDLM}, we do not assume on any condition resembling semiconvexity at the zero locus $Z$ on the functions we consider.
-In counterpart, they are more regular on $M\setminus Z$ and our context is finite dimensional, with local compactness playing an important role.
+As opposed to \cite{BDLM}, we do not assume any property resembling semiconvexity for the functions we consider.
+In counterpart, they are more regular on $M\setminus Z$ and our context is finite dimensional, with local compactness of $M$ playing a decisive role.

 Given a relative manifold $(M,Z)$ and a nonnegative, continuous function $f\colon M\ra [0,\infty)$ with $Z=f^{-1}(0)$ and $f$ of class $C^1$ on $M\setminus Z$, we will say that a point $p\in \partial Z$ is \emph{simple nondegenerate} if it has a neighborhood $U_p$ with $\nabla_x f\neq 0$ for all $x\in U_p\setminus Z$.
-If the inequality \eqref{eq02} holds locally around $p$, we say that $p$ is \emph{K{\L} nondegenerate} and, if the desingularization function $\psi$ in \eqref{eq02} can be chosen to be absoltely continuous, rather than $C^1$, we will say that $p\in \partial Z$ is \emph{weakly nondegenerate} (see Definitions~\ref{DEF:KL_FUNCTION} and \ref{DEF:SIM_WKL NONDEG_PT} for more details).
+If the inequality \eqref{eq02} holds locally around $p$, we say that $p$ is \emph{K{\L} nondegenerate} and, if the desingularization function $\psi$ in \eqref{eq02} can be chosen to be absolutely continuous, rather than $C^1$, we will say that $p\in \partial Z$ is \emph{weakly nondegenerate} (see Definitions~\ref{DEF:KL_FUNCTION} and \ref{DEF:SIM_WKL NONDEG_PT} for more details).
 We obtain the following characterization.